syncfusion-content/wpf-docs/wpf/XlsIo/Working-with-Pivot-Tables.md

 To understand this process, consider the sample project: \EssentialStudio\*.*.*.* \Windows\XlsIO.Windows\Samples\2.0\Business Intelligence\Pivot Chart.

-> Note: It is mandatory to have Essential XlsIO installed.
+N> It is mandatory to have Essential XlsIO installed.
 MS Excel is not required.